CumulusNetworks/docs/content/guides/nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

 After establishing all BGP peerings, every redistributed local TEP subnet appears in the routing table of each switch.
-Use the `net show route` command in NCLU, or `show ip route` in `vtysh` to check the routing table.
+Use the `net show route` command in NVUE, or `show ip route` in `vtysh` to check the routing table.

 {{< tabs "TABID1631 ">}}
 {{< tab "leaf01 ">}}